moquette-io/moquette/README.md

 Its designed to be evented, uses Netty for the protocol encoding and decoding part.

 ## Community feedback
-We would love to hear from the users of Moquette, please :pry: let us know in [this discussion thread](https://github.com/moquette-io/moquette/discussions/874)
+We would love :heart: to hear from Moquette users, please [let us know how you use it 👣 ](https://github.com/moquette-io/moquette/discussions/874)

 ## Embedding in other projects